flyingboat505/Computer-Network-Projects/README.md

 Sentences that are blank return nothing and multiple spaces face the same criteria

 ### Example # 2 (Multiple Spaces)
-*note md files do not support multiple spaces so
+**note md files do not support multiple spaces so
-I added *(multiple spaces in between)* to indicate that the input can have many spaces in between*
+I added *(multiple spaces in between)* to indicate that the input can have many spaces in between inputs or *(multiple blanks in between)* to indicate mutliple blank lines**

 Input::
 I’m   *(multiple spaces in between)*       a   ()  *(multiple spaces in between)*         student      at  *(multiple spaces in between)*          SJSU.